yusifabasovv/wikipedia_search/README.md

 # wikipedia_search

-Code input search language , search text and display wikipedia results and store them in the csv file.
-If connection is lost, search input check csv file , if input is in the file, prints out it.
+Code inputs search language , search text and displays wikipedia results and stores them in the csv file.
+If connection is lost, program checks csv file , if input is in the file, prints out it.